 Introduction

-Today many technologies have been considered for fixed wireless access (FWA) applications, in particular, technologies from cellular platforms and specialized systems.
+[Today] many technologies have been considered for fixed wireless access (FWA) applications, in particular, technologies from cellular platforms and specialized systems.

 The application of FWA will benefit both developing and developed countries.
 Many countries are planning to deploy FWA systems for the primary delivery of telecommunication services.
 In this Recommendation, two different FWA platforms are considered – one based on a public mobile network and the other based on a PSTN network.